themoffster/file-contents/README.md

 # file-contents
-A very simple Maven project showing an easy way to read the contents of a file.
+A very simple Maven project showing how to setup a project to use unit tests, integration tests, cucumber, spring and mocks via some basic functionality around reading the contents of a file.
-This example uses Spring and Junit4 with some tests mocked with Mockito.